mneedham/hugo-blog/blog/content/2017/01/31/go-multi-threaded-writing-csv-file.md

-title="Go: Multi-threaded writing to a CSV file" tag=['go', 'golang'] category=['Go']
+title="Go: Multi-threaded writing to a CSV file" tag=['go', 'golang'] category=['Go'] description="Writing to a CSV from multiple threads in the Go programming language."
 +++

 As part of a Go script I've been working on I wanted to write to a CSV file from multiple Go routines, but realised that the built in CSV Writer isn't thread safe.